Ranveer112/SecurityAuditTool/README.md

 6) Insecure HTTP - Boolean denoting whether domain name supports HTTP calls.
 Considered True even when HTTP calls are redirected to HTTPs
 7) Redirect to HTTPS -  Boolean denoting whether HTTP calls are redirected to HTTPs within 10 redirects.
 8) RTT Range  - A range of decimals denoting the minimum and maximum round trip time in seconds among all IPv4 addresses and ports: (443, 80, 20) combination associated with the domain.
-9) Root CA Name - The name of Root Certificate along the chain of certificates associated with the certificate of the domain.
+9) Root CA Name - The name of Root Certificate Authority along the chain of certificates associated with the certificate of the domain.
 10) Reverse DNS - A list of reverse DNS values for each IPv4 address associated with the domain.
 11) Geolocation of IPs - A list of geolocations associated with the IPv4 addresses associated with the domain.
 12) Domain Enforces Strict Transport - Boolean denoting whether the domain enforces browser to shift any HTTP call to HTTPS.
 Works by checking the presence of `hsts` header.